Is It Safe To Go To the Dentist During Pregnancy?

 .
 They bleed easily and have a red, raw-looking raspberry-like appearance.
 They usually disappear after your baby is born, but if you are concerned, talk to your dentist about removing them.

 Be sure your dentist knows what, if any, prescription medications and over-the-counter drugs you are taking.
 This information will help your dentist determine what type of prescription, if any, to write for you.
-Your dentist can consult with your physician to choose medications—such as painkillers or antibiotics—you may safely take during the pregnancy.
+Your dentist can consult with your physician to choose medications—such as pain relievers or antibiotics—you may safely take during the pregnancy.
 Both your dentist and physician are concerned about you and your baby, so ask them any questions you have about medications they recommend.

-What About Local Anesthetics During Pregnancy?
+Local Anesthetics During Pregnancy

 If you’re pregnant and need a filling, root canal or tooth pulled, one thing you don’t have to worry about is the safety of the numbing medications your dentist may use during the procedure.
 They are, in fact, safe for both you and your baby.